Butch0012/IP01-Wk1-Code-Challenge/README.md

 1. Open `Consonant.py` in your code editor.
 2. Dive into the example provided.
 3. Run the script and reveal the highest consonant value!

+## Running the Challenges

+1. Make sure you have Python installed on your computer.
+2. Open the relevant challenge file in your code editor.
+3. Run the script and see the outcomes.